The Meridian Group Procures RECs for Entire DC Portfolio

 “By purchasing renewable energy credits, we are investing in renewable energy projects that are reducing greenhouse gas emissions as compared to traditional electric supply,” Stacy Lautar, senior vice president and director of property management for the Meridian Group, told Commercial Observer.

-The RECs supplied by Constellation are Green-e Energy-certified and sourced from wind or solar energy generators throughout the United States.
+The Constellation-supplied RECs are Green-e Energy-certified and sourced from national wind or solar energy generators, per the statement.
 There is no monetary value to the RECs, though the company noted the expense is above the normal expense paid to the local utility provider.

-The Meridian Group is expected to reduce greenhouse gas emissions associated with its energy use through these efforts by more than 19,000 metric tons each year, equivalent to emissions from more than 4,100 passenger vehicles driven for one year, according to the Environmental Protection Agency.
+With these efforts, the Meridian Group is slated to reduce its greenhouse gas emissions by more than 19,000 metric tons annually.
+That equates to the emissions from more than 4,100 passenger vehicles driven for one year, according to the Environmental Protection Agency.

 “Our plan is to continue procuring renewable energy every year,” Lautar said.
 “It’s important to us to reduce our environmental footprint, and we want to continue to contribute to a sustainable future.
 We utilize multiple consultants and technological partners to identify opportunities to be more energy efficient, therefore reducing our carbon footprint.”